Exchange-traded fund: Details

 An ETF divides ownership of itself into shares that are held by shareholders.
-The details of the structure (such as a corporation or trust) will vary by country, and even within one country there may be multiple possible structures.
-The shareholders indirectly own the assets of the fund, and they will typically get annual reports.
-Shareholders are entitled to a share of the profits, such as interest or dividends, and they would be entitled to any residual value if the fund undergoes liquidation.
+Depending on the country, the legal structure of an ETF can be a corporation, trust, open-end management investment company, or unit investment trust.
+Shareholders indirectly own the assets of the fund and are entitled to a share of the profits, such as interest or dividends, and would be entitled to any residual value if the fund undergoes liquidation.
+They also receive annual reports.
+An ETF generally operates with an arbitrage mechanism designed to keep it trading close to its net asset value, although deviations can occur.